bdesham/pinboard-notes-backup/README.md

 This is a Haskell program that you can build using [Stack].
 With Stack installed, just type

+    stack setup

+to download and install GHC (the Haskell compiler) and then

     stack install

 to build the `pnbackup` binary and install it.
-(The default installation directory is `~/.local/bin`; you may want to copy the executable from there into some directory that is listed in your `PATH`.)
+(The default installation directory is `~/.local/bin`; you probably want to copy the executable from there into some directory that is listed in your `PATH`.)

 [Stack]: http://docs.haskellstack.org/en/stable/README/